-All foreign corporations, report on line 26e the foreign corporation's amounts with respect to deductions that are not interest payments but are sourced in the manner of interest ("interest equivalents").
+All foreign corporations, report on line 26e the foreign corporation's amounts with respect to deductions that are not interest payments but are sourced to the recipient in the manner of interest ("interest equivalents").
 These amounts include fees expensed for financial guarantee and confirmation, acceptance and standby letter of credit transactions.
 Foreign banks that record U.S. source guarantee fees on set(s) of books not reported on Form 1120-F, Schedule L, and not reported in column (a), must report the U.S. source fees as a permanent difference on line 26e, column (c), and allocate and apportion the relevant amounts to noneffectively connected income in column (d) even if there is no amount to allocate to effectively connected amounts in column (e).
 Foreign corporations other than banks must record all interest equivalent payments in column (a).
-Do not include on line 26e, substitute payments reportable on line 26d.